ncoghlan/misc/notes/python3/questions_and_answers.rst

 Ned Batchelder's wonderful `Pragmatic Unicode`_ talk/essay could just as well be titled "This is why Python 3 exists".

+The revised text model in Python 3 is also closer to that used in the JVM, .NET CLR and other Unicode capable Windows APIs.
+The ``surrogateescape`` error handler added in :pep`383` is designed to bridge the gap between the new text model in Python 3 and the possibility of receiving data through bytes oriented APIs on POSIX systems where the declared encoding doesn't match the encoding of the data itself.

 Python 3 also embeds Unicode support more deeply into the language itself.
 With UTF-8 as the default source encoding (instead of ASCII) and all text being handled as Unicode, many parts of the language that were previously